Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Introduction

 This paper starts from the observation that activities are often repeated within the same process case, e.g.\ the amendment of a purchase request may be performed several times in the context of a procure-to-pay process, due to errors in the request.
 In the case of the BPI Challenge 2018 log, nearly half of the 3,000 activities in the longest trace are in fact repeated.
 When computing alignments, the events corresponding to these repeated activities are aligned with the same loop structure in the process model.
-Based on this, we use \emph{tandem repeats} \cite{FindingTRs,BoseTRinProcessMining}, a type of sequential pattern, to encode repeated sequences of events in the log and collapse them to two occurrences per sequence, effectively reducing the number of times the repeated sequence needs to be aligned with a loop structure in the process model.
+Based on this, we use \emph{tandem repeats} \cite{FindingTRs,BoseTRinProcessMining}, a type of sequential pattern, to encode repeated sequences of events in the log and collapse them into two occurrences per sequence, effectively reducing the number of times the repeated sequence needs to be aligned with a loop structure in the process model.
 When computing alignments, we use an adjusted cost function to prioritize repeatable sequences in the process model for the collapsed sequences of events in the log.
-Later, we extend these collapsed sequences to form alignments that fully represent again the events in the original log traces, and form a valid path through the process model.
-Collapsing such sequences also allows us to reduce the number of unique traces in the log, since two different traces may differ only in the number of occurrences of a given sequence of events, so when reduced, these two traces may map to the same unique trace.
+Later, we extend these collapsed sequences to form alignments that fully represent the events in the original traces, and form a valid path in the process model.
+The alignments computed by the proposed technique may over-approximate the minimal cost of an alignment by up to a little bit less than two repetitions of a reduced tandem repeat in a worst case.
+However, we show in our experiments that, in most cases, the proposed technique computes alignments with minimal cost and that the observed cost over-approximations are very low.
+Collapsing the traces of an event log also allows us to reduce the number of unique traces , since two different traces may differ only in the number of occurrences of a given sequence of events, so when reduced, these two traces may map to the same unique trace.
 We can then use a binary search to find if the reduction of different sequence of repeated events leads to the same reduced alignment for a unique trace.
 If that is the case, we can reuse these alignments for several original traces, leading to a further improvement in computational performance.